Hosea 10 — God hides an invitation inside a demolition notice

 Then came the diagnosis:

 Here's what makes this so striking.
 The prosperity wasn't the problem — what they did with it was.
 Every blessing became an occasion to invest in something that wasn't God.
-More money, more altars to .
-Better harvests, fancier idols.
-They took what God gave them and used it to worship something else.
+More money, more to .
+Better harvests, fancier .
+They took what God gave them and used it to something else.

 That pattern hasn't gone anywhere.
 The more we have, the easier it is to credit ourselves, build monuments to our own success, and slowly forget who was behind it all.
 Prosperity doesn't automatically draw people closer to God.
 More often, it gives them reasons to think they don't need him.

 "Soon they'll be saying, 'We have no king — because we don't fear the Lord.
 And even if we had a king, what could he do for us?'
 They throw around empty words.
-They make with hollow .
-And so springs up like poisonous weeds in a plowed field."
+They make covenants with hollow oaths.
+And so judgment springs up like poisonous weeds in a plowed field."

 Think about what's happening here.
-When people stop taking God seriously, they stop taking their word seriously too.
-Promises become performances.
+When people stop taking God seriously, they stop taking their word seriously too. become performances.
 Agreements become transactions.
-And the rot spreads — like weeds in a field that was supposed to produce something good.
+And the rot spreads — like weedsin a field that was supposed to produce something good.

 There's something deeply modern about a society drowning in words but starving for trustworthiness.
 Endless statements, endless commitments, and very little follow-through.
 Hosea saw it happening twenty-seven centuries ago.